elixir-europe/rdmkit/pages/your_domain/proteomics.md

 ## Standard data formats

 ### Description
 To make proteomics data interoperable and reproducible from the first to the last mile of proteomics data analysis pipelines, comprehensive metadata accompanying the data is needed.
 The crucial metadata includes information on study design, proteomics technology, lab protocol, device, device settings and software settings.
 All of them have an enormous impact on the resulting data.
-Thus, to enable data reusability in proteomics appropriate standard data formats are needed.
+Thus, to enable data reusability in proteomics, appropriate standard data formats are needed.

 ### Considerations